samuel-x/unimelb-notes/COMP30023/lec8.md

 Global variables are *shared across threads*
-- This results in any thread being *ablel to modify shared data* at any time
+- This results in any thread being *able to modify shared data* at any time
 - Need to synchonize threads (as they should all be aware of this change in data)
 - Multithreaded is really hard to do correctly - as it's non-deterministic
 - Running a program twice can result in different values